Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 As you can see both services are fundamentally different in nature and we strongly encourage project teams to use both of them.
-In order to help project teams understand why these two services are highly complementary a typical project life cycle is documented on ?.
+In order to help project teams understand why these two services are highly complementary a typical project life cycle is documented on :ref:`a-typical-software-development-life-cycle-on-|SYSPRODUCTNAME|`.

 Delivery Manager Jargon
 =======================